percona/percona-server-mysql-operator/source/index.rst

 is a free, fully compatible, enhanced, and open source drop-in replacement for any MySQL database.
 It provides superior performance, scalability, and instrumentation.
-Based on our best practices for deployment and configuration, `Percona Distribution for MySQL Operator <https://github.com/percona/percona-server-mysql-operator>`_ contains everything you need to quickly and consistently deploy and scale MySQL instances in a Kubernetes-based environment on-premises or in the cloud.
+Based on our best practices for deployment and configuration, `Percona Operator for MySQL <https://github.com/percona/percona-server-mysql-operator>`_ contains everything you need to quickly and consistently deploy and scale MySQL instances in a Kubernetes-based environment on-premises or in the cloud.